Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 - When the switch is OPEN (disconnected or not pushed) then the voltage on the pin is HIGH (close to +5V) and will be sensed as HIGH.
 - When the switch is CLOSED (connected or pushed) the pin is grounded by a low-resistance path; therefore the voltage on the pin is LOW (close to GND) and will be sensed as LOW.

-In reality, I don't often rely on this internal pullup because I use a lot of inexpensive Arduino Nano clones that can be sensitive to heat and a bit fragile, so I usually have an external resistor for the pullup as can be seen in the upper left-hand side of this schematic:
+In reality, I don't often rely on this internal pullup because I use a lot of inexpensive Arduino Nano clones that can be sensitive to heat and a bit fragile, so I usually have an external resistor for the pullup as can be seen in the upper left-hand side of this schematic for one of my recent projects:
 - https://github.com/Mark-MDO47/RubberBandGun/blob/master/RubberBandGun_Wiring.pdf

-We will use some **Serial.*()** routines such as Serial.begin(), Serial.print(), and Serial.println().
+For our USB Serial communications we will use some **Serial.*()** routines such as Serial.begin(), Serial.print(), and Serial.println().
 These are documented starting in this area:
 - https://www.arduino.cc/reference/en/language/functions/communication/serial/

 For instance, the various ways to use Serial.print() are documented here
 - https://www.arduino.cc/reference/en/language/functions/communication/serial/print/

-When using the USB serial port, the Arduino IDE needs to be started as seen here:
+When using the USB serial port, the Arduino IDE "Serial Monitor" needs to be started as seen here:

 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/Config_USB_SerialMonitor.png "Start Arduino IDE Serial Monitor")

+The screen itself looks like this:

 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/Config_USB_SerialMonitor_screen.png "Arduino IDE Serial Monitor Screen")

-Now our one-time **setup()** code is starting to be more complex.
-I am sure you can figure out what the new code does even if it is unfamiliar to you.
+Now our one-time **setup()** code is starting to be a little more complex.
+I am sure you can figure out what the new code does even if some techniques are unfamiliar to you.
 ```
-#define DPIN_LED_OUT 3 // in case we want to move it, only need to change this
+#define DPIN_LED_OUT 3 // this pin drives the external LED
-#define DPIN_BTN_IN  5 // in case we want to move it, only need to change this
+#define DPIN_BTN_IN  5 // this pin is used to sense the external button

 void setup() {
   static int loop_count = 0;
   pinMode(DPIN_LED_OUT, OUTPUT);      // digital OUTPUT means we control voltage on pin, HIGH or LOW
   pinMode(DPIN_BTN_IN, INPUT_PULLUP); // digital INPUT_PULLUP means voltage HIGH unless grounded

-  Serial.begin(115200);         // this serial communication is for general debug; set the port to 115,200 baud
+  Serial.begin(115200);         // this serial communication is for general debug; set the USB serial port to 115,200 baud

   while (!Serial) {
     ; // wait for serial port to connect.
 Needed for native USB port only
   }
-  Serial.println();
+  Serial.println(""); // print a blank line in case there is some junk from power-on
   Serial.println(F("ArduinoClass init..."));
 }
 ```